ghc-proposals/ghc-proposals/steering-committee.rst

    interact awkwardly with existing features, or does it enhance them?
    How easy is it for users to understand the new feature?

--  *Implementation cost*.
-How hard is it to implement?
+-  *Implementation cost.* How hard is it to implement?

--  *Maintainability*.
-Writing code is cheap; maintaining it is expensive.
+-  *Maintainability.* Writing code is cheap; maintaining it is expensive.
 GHC is a very large piece of software, with a lifetime stretching over decades.
 It is tempting to think that if you propose a feature *and* offer a patch that implements it, then the